 - investigating complaints and initiating disciplinary proceedings when necessary

-- establishing a continuing professional competency program for all members
+- establishing a continuing professional competency program for all regulated members

 The CCOA is governed by a Council, made up of five regulated members of the chiropractic profession, elected by their peers, and five public members appointed by the Government of Alberta.
 The Council Chair and Council Vice-Chair are elected by Council members.

 Council establishes a Code of Ethics, Standards of Practice and other practice guidelines for the profession and ensures regulated members meet all regulations and requirements, which in turn ensures appropriate public safety.
-Council also sets the CCOA’s strategic directions.
+Council also sets the CCOA’s strategic direction.
+The CCOA 2022-2027 Strategic Plan

 The day-to-day business of the CCOA is managed by a CEO and supported by regulatory and administrative staff.